Chart Color Schemes

 Mannum is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Mannum, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Non-Metro SA's 89.9% houses and 10.1% other dwellings.
-Home ownership in Mannum stood at 51.1%, with the remaining dwellings being mortgaged (31.3%) or rented (17.6%).
-The median monthly mortgage repayment in Mannum was $1,083, aligning with Non-Metro SA's average.
-The median weekly rent figure was recorded as $215, compared to Non-Metro SA's figures of $1,083 and $220 respectively.
-Nationally, Mannum's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Mannum, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro SA had 88.5% houses and 11.5% other dwellings.
+Home ownership in Mannum was at 51.1%, with the remaining dwellings either mortgaged (31.3%) or rented (17.6%).
+The median monthly mortgage repayment in Mannum was $1,083, below Non-Metro SA's average of $1,153 and significantly lower than the national average of $1,863.
+The median weekly rent figure for Mannum was recorded at $215, compared to Non-Metro SA's $220 and substantially below the national figure of $375.

 Frequently Asked Questions - Housing